Watch Our Series Trailer!

 Why not mothers?

-As a culture, we have a collective father complex, and personally we have issues with our dads.
-The patriarchy is real.
-In the wake of #metoo exposees of POTUS Trump, Producer Weinstein, and CEO Ailes (same dictators we've always had, different names), we're just beginning to contemplate that our expectations of fathers historically have been so low that abuse is accepted as a normal byproduct of their hormones.
-Men set the tone for their households, whether through their presence or absence, and a number of tropes remain: moms are for cultivating tenderness, but wait till your father gets home and beats it out of ya; motherhood changes everything for women, fatherhood is a feather in the cap of a man's heroic journey; moms nurture, dads provide.
+Ask someone about their father and they often tell you about their mother instead.
+As a culture, we have a collective father complex, and the patriarchy is real.
+In the wake of #metoo exposées of Governor Cuomo, Producer Weinstein, and President Trump (same dictators we've always had, different names), we're just beginning to contemplate that our expectations of fathers historically have been so low that abuse or silence is accepted as a normal byproduct of their hormones.
+Men set the tone for their households, whether through their presence or absence, and a number of tropes remain: moms are for cultivating tenderness, but wait till your father gets home; motherhood changes everything for women, fatherhood is a feather in the cap of a man's heroic journey; moms nurture, dads provide.
 Everyone knows that God is a man.
-The only matriarch we can pinpoint is Mother Earth, and obviously we never listen to that bitch.
+The only matriarch we can pinpoint is Mother Earth, and obviously, we never listen to her.

 The thing is, even our mothers have daddy issues.
 Everyone on the gender spectrum has to deal with men, and that's enough of a reason to study their enormous impact on our lives, those mysterious, elusive, unicorn bastards.